 - ½ teaspoon salt

-- 200 g/ 7 oz/ 1 cup minus 2 tablespoons butter, very cold
+- 200 g/ 7 oz/ ¾ cup + 2 tablespoons butter, very cold

-- 1 egg
+- 1 small egg

 Grate the cheese and cut the very cold butter into small cubes.
-Place everything in a food processor and pulse a few times until everything is crumbly.
-Taste the pastry and add more salt if you wish, it should be on the saltier side.
-Form a ball, wrap it plastic foil and refrigerate for 1 hour.
+Place the cheese, butter, flour and salt in a food processor and pulse a few times until everything is crumbly.
+The butter should not be entirely blended into the dough, you should be able to see tiny butter dots in the dough, that ensures that the crackers are really flaky and nice.